-If you’re visiting the South island, you should make visiting Milford Sound a priority.
-One of New Zealand’s most iconic spots, most easily accessed as a full day trip from Queenstown – you can relax and take in the incredible scenery along the way, from rushing waterfalls to the beautifully still mirror lakes.
+A visit to Milford Sound in Fiordland National Park is one of the best things to do in the South Island of New Zealand.
+It’s one of New Zealand’s most iconic spots, most easily accessed as a full day trip from Queenstown – you can relax and take in the incredible scenery along the way, from rushing waterfalls to the beautifully still mirror lakes.
 The highlight of your day will be a cruise through the Fiord itself.
 This gets you up close to spectacular landscape, with towering peaks, gorgeous green rainforest and the chance to get drenched under a powerful waterfall – which will leave your heart racing!
 With some luck, you may even catch a glimpse of dolphins, penguins and seals to make the day even more special!

-Found in one of New Zealand’s most volcanically active regions, Rotorua is your chance to visit a geothermal paradise.
+Found in one of the country’s most volcanically active regions, Rotorua is a geothermal paradise and one of the most interesting places to visit in the North Island of New Zealand.
 Marvel at erupting geysers, bubbling mud pools and fluorescent green sulphur pools.
 Alternatively, immerse yourself in the fascinating Māori culture.
 Treat your taste buds to a traditional Māori Hāngī and learn to perform the world famous Haka.
 Be warned before you visit though, Rotorua does have an overpowering sulphur smell but don’t let that put you off taking in such rare geothermal phenomena and educating yourself on the ways of the Māori.

 Home to the luscious blue waters of the vast Lake Taupo, which itself is roughly the size of Singapore, you won’t find yourself short of things to do here.
 Take the time to relax in beautiful natural hot springs, spend an evening sailing the lake, stare in awe at the sheer power of the Huka falls or challenge yourself to take on the Tongariro Alpine crossing for a real sense of accomplishment.
 This near 20-kilometre hike takes you past the iconic Mount Ngauruhoe, instantly recognisable as Mount Doom from the famous Lord of the Rings films, as well as stunning emerald lakes making it particularly rewarding for lovers of the outdoors.
 The incredible landscape and nature throughout the hike are a must see on the North Island.